joshburgess/inferno-most-fp-demo/README.md

 ### JSX & Hyperscript (hyperscript-helpers)

 Each branch contains both a JSX version and a hyperscript version of each component.
-The hyperscript components specifically use hyperscript-helpers, which offers a concise syntax reminiscent of elm-html, purescript-halogen's HTML module, Fable's HTML module, etc.
+The hyperscript components specifically use hyperscript-helpers, which offers a concise syntax reminiscent of elm-html, purescript-halogen's HTML module, Fable's HTML module, etc., which I happen to like at least as much as JSX.
+I'm just trying to show that using or not using JSX shouldn't be a deal breaker.
+It's quite concise, clean, and easy to understand using either option.

 ### Strict Linting